 Movies and Music

-While at the library check out a few kid’s CD’s to listen too.
-Depending on where you drive you might not have good radio or cell phone coverage for music.
-We like to check out Kids Bop CDs because they have fun songs you hear on the radio but a clean version we can all listen to.
+Need some fun music?
+We like to listen to Kids Bop CDs because they have fun songs you hear on the radio but a clean version we can all listen to.
 Who doesn’t love a road trip with the whole family signing?
-Here’s what they look like:

 Finding your parking spot

-I hope these tips will be a big help on your next family road trip!
-I would love to hear your great tips for road trips with kids.
+I would love to hear any great tips you have found for road trips or any questions you may have.
 Please share your ideas in the comments section below.